WiseGuru/MaxwellCTI/src/site/notes/BHIS Antisyphon and Webinars/BlackHills SOC Core/Labs/01-BHIS-SOCC-lab-LinuxHostConfig.md

 qemu-system-x86_64 -drive file=WINADHD-disk1.qcow2,format=qcow2,if=none,id=disk1 -device nvme,drive=disk1,serial=deadbeef -m 4096 -smp cores=4 -enable-kvm -cpu host -bios /usr/share/ovmf/OVMF.fd
 ```

+This basically just leaves off the last few switches that manage SPICE.
 ## CRITICAL: After-boot Setup
 So you've just gone through all this trouble to download and convert this VM, so the next steps are critical to ensure updates don't get installed on Windows.
 We'll also download and install the SPICE guest tools,